Non-relativistic transport from frame-indifferent kinetic theory: Frame-dependence paradox and its resolution

 \section{Frame-dependence paradox and its resolution}

-In the scientific literature a great deal of controversy about the principle of frame invariance can be found.
+In the scientific literature, a great deal of controversy about the principle of frame invariance can be found.
 Let us present the matter of the debate in the language of the NC kinetic theory.
 Assume for concreteness a two-dimensional gas with zero shear, $\sigma^{\mu\nu}=0$, but non-zero gradient of temperature: $\partial_\mu T\neq 0$.
-The traditional approach used, e.g., in Ref. \cite{Muller1972} is to perform the gradient expansion in the frame comoving with the \textit{observer}, rather than in the frame comoving with the \textit{fluid}.
-In other words, the gradient expansion is performed using $v^\mu$ of the observer and the corresponding $h_{\mu\nu}$ and $F_{\mu\nu}$ instead of the Milne-invariant $u^\mu$, $g_{\mu\nu}$ and $f_{\mu\nu}$.
-At the first order, this is equivalent to using the Milne-boost-dependent vorticity scalar $B=\frac12v^\rho \epsilon_{\rho\mu\nu}F^{\mu\nu}$ instead of the Milne-invariant one in Eq.~(\ref{eq:vorticity_scalar}).
+The traditional approach used, e.g., in Ref. \cite{Muller1972}, is to perform the gradient expansion in the frame comoving with the \textit{observer}, rather than in the frame comoving with the \textit{fluid}.
+In other words, the gradient expansion is performed using $v^\mu$ of the observer, together with the corresponding $h_{\mu\nu}$ and $F_{\mu\nu}$, instead of the fluid-frame quantities $u^\mu$, $g_{\mu\nu}$ and $f_{\mu\nu}$.
+At the first order, this is equivalent to using the Milne-boost-dependent vorticity scalar $B=\frac12v^\rho \epsilon_{\rho\mu\nu}F^{\mu\nu}$ instead of the Milne-invariant one defined in Eq.~(\ref{eq:vorticity_scalar}).
 Let us see what effect it has on the constitutive relations.
 Firstly, for an observer with zero vorticity, $B=0$, the heat current is given by

 Now let us change the frame of reference to one rotating with frequency $\Omega$, as in Section \ref{sec:rotate}.
-This produces vorticity $B=2\Omega$, and following Eq. (\ref{eq:q_2d}) we then have
+This gives a non-zero vorticity $B=2\Omega$, and, following Eq. (\ref{eq:q_2d}), we then have

 The problem is that $q_1^\mu\neq q_2^\mu$, despite the seemingly covariant notation for $q^\mu$.
 This apparent contradiction led the author of Ref. \cite{Muller1972} to conclude that constitutive relations depend on the observer's frame of reference.
-Taking this point of view, however, has paradoxical consequences: the equation of motion for temperature, which in the absence of shear reads
+Taking this point of view, however, leads to a paradoxical situation: the heat transport equation in the absence of shear,

-will change form depending on the observer reference frame, even though $T$ is a frame-invariant scalar quantity.
+appears to change its form under different choices of observer frame, even though \( T \) is a frame-invariant scalar.